-- Investing Plans: Digital plan, 0.25% annual fee; Premium plan, 0.40% annual fee (percentage of assets under management).
+- Investing Plans: Digital plan, 0.25% annual fee or $4 monthly fee, depending on balance; Premium plan, 0.40% annual fee (percentage of assets under management).

 - Investing Account Types: Taxable brokerage account, traditional IRA, Roth IRA, SEP IRA, Roth conversion.

 - Banking and Cash Management Products: Betterment Checking with rewards on eligible debit card purchases, Betterment Cash Reserve (cash management account).